Try a Free Live AI Golf Lesson TRY FREE

 Golf Core | Tiger Woods Swing vs. Chuck Quinton Driver Swing - Rotary Swing Tour

-But, if you want to move at maximum efficiency, generate maximum power with the least amount of effort, and protect your body in the process, then it's well worth your time to learn how to use your core in the golf swing.
+Without knowing anything about golf at all, it is obvious that Tiger simply looks more powerful in his movement than the amateur comparison — and he is.
+That's not a criticism of the amateur; you don't need to move with perfect biomechanics to become a fine player.
+But if you want to move at maximum efficiency, generate maximum power with the least amount of effort, and protect your body over a lifetime of golf, it is well worth your time to learn how to properly use your core in the golf swing.

 Checkpoints for Practice